tttmmmyyyy/fixlang/BuiltinLibraries.md

 ## `run_string : String -> Array String -> String -> IOResult ErrMsg ((String, String), ExitStatus)`

 `run_string(com, args, input)` executes a command specified by `com` with arguments `args`, and writes `input` to the standard input of the running command.
-The result of `run` are standard output / error strings from the command and an `ExitStatus` value.
+The result is the pair of standard output and standard error, and an `ExitStatus` value.

 ## `run_with_stream : String -> Array String -> ((IOHandle, IOHandle, IOHandle) -> IO a) -> IOResult ErrMsg (a, ExitStatus)`

 `run_with_stream(com, args, worker)` executes a command specified by `com` with arguments `args`.
 The function `worker` receives three `IOHandle`s which are piped to the stdin, stdout and stderr of the running command.
-The result of `run_with_stream` is the value returned by `worker` paired with an `ExitStatus` value.
+The result is the value returned by `worker` paired with an `ExitStatus` value.
 * `com : String` - The path to the program to run.
 * `args: Array String` - The arguments to be passed to `com`.
 * `worker : (IOHandle, IOHandle, IOHandle) -> IO a` - Receives three `IOHandle`s which are piped to stdin, stdout and stderr of the running command.